lowlighter/astar/README.md

 ```

 ### Create a graph from an array structure
-For convenience, you may also create directly a graph from an array structure without specific order :
+For conveniency, it's possible to create directly a graph from an array structure without specific order :

 #### YX Order
 ```javascript